WolframResearch/LibraryLinkUtilities/README.rst

 	}

-and the corresponding C++ version written with *LibraryLink Utilities*:
+and this is the corresponding C++ version written with *LibraryLink Utilities*:

 .. code-block:: cpp
    :dedent: 1